craddis1/ws_bk_theory/README.md

 Outputs are converted to python format and stored in bk_terms

+### Notebooks

 For an example notebook for using these expressions see example.ipynb

 bk_SNR.ipynb includes code to compute and plot the SNR and fisher stuff for multipoles

 bk_plots.ipynb contains a bunch of functions that maybe be useful but is not clean

+In these notebooks everything is designed to use WS_cosmo.py where cosmology and survey biases are defined and from that object all bispectrum terms can be computed.

 ## Errors